LLMs Are In-Context Bandit Reinforcement Learners: Related Work

-\paragraph{In-Context Reinforcement Learning} Likely the closest work to ours is \cite{krishnamurthy2024largelanguagemodelsexplore}.
-They investigate whether LLMs can solve multi-armed bandit problems, a state-less simpler RL setting than the one we are focused on.
-Our experimental setup revolves around contextual bandit problems, where the best action depends on the specific input.
+\paragraph{ICRL} Likely the closest work to ours is \citeauthor{krishnamurthy2024largelanguagemodelsexplore}'s (\citeyear{krishnamurthy2024largelanguagemodelsexplore}) study of whether LLMs can solve multi-armed bandit problems, a state-less simpler RL setting than the one we are focused on.
 We observe similar issues to their findings with the \naiveshort approach.
 They present a set of negative results, and finally are able to elicit effective learning, but through a prompting strategy that cannot generalize beyond their very simple scenario.
+We address this challenge by showing the strong performances of both \naiveplusshort, which includes only positive outcomes and an increased sampling temperature, and \expshort, which features stochasticity in the prompt construction.
+Concurrent to our work, \citet{nie2024evolve} studied the contextual bandit ICRL, similar to our study.
+They also propose a working solution, but take a very different approach by externally tracking learning statistics commonly used in the UCB bandit learning algorithm~\citep{Auer2002}, and fine-tuning or prompting a model to leverage them.
+In contrast, the approaches we discuss do not rely on explicitly tracking statistics or fine-tuning.
+Instead, we are interested in innate abilities.

-They conclude LLMs cannot explore, similar to our conclusions from \naiveshort.
-However, we address this problem by developing \expshort, which includes stochasticity and focuses on positive episodes. \citet{wu2024smartplaybenchmarkllmsintelligent} propose a set of benchmarks that includes a simplified multi-armed bandit problem.
-They provide baseline performance with a method similar to \naiveshort, showing mixed results even given the extreme simplicity of their setting, compared to that of \cite{krishnamurthy2024largelanguagemodelsexplore}.
+\citet{wu2024smartplaybenchmarkllmsintelligent} propose benchmarks that include a simplified multi-armed bandit problem.
+Their baseline results with a method similar to \naiveshort show mixed results in a setting that is even simpler than that of \citet{krishnamurthy2024largelanguagemodelsexplore}.

+A few studies have also considered multi-step RL toy settings~\citep{NEURIPS2023_60dc7fa8, mirchandani2023large}. \citet{mirchandani2023large} prompt models to improve past trajectories, and~\citet{NEURIPS2023_60dc7fa8} simulate policy iteration with LLMs.
+Both works find that models cannot learn in general.
+Interestingly, \citet{mirchandani2023large} attribute this failure to LLMs inability to explore and find optimal solutions, as we also observed in our analysis of \naiveshort.